lebigot/realtime_annotate/README.rst

 *MIDI instruments* is `available <midi_player.py>`_ (option ``--player midi_player``).
 Users can control *other kinds of players* by writing a few Python functions.

-Annotations are stored for multiple events in a single **JSON file** with a simple format.
-This format has the advantage of being perennial.
-The collected annotations can also be conveniently manipulated by external programs (for manual editing, automatic analysis, etc.).

 The program runs in text mode, in a terminal: